Should I Rent or Buy a House?

 Does Buying a House Fit Your Plans and Lifestyle?

 Let's clear up a common myth.
-You don't have to buy a house -- now or ever.
+You don't have to buy a house; not now or ever.
 It's not a necessary part of being a grownup.
 Plenty of people rent for their entire lives, some of them bemused by the money and effort the rest of us put into buying, maintaining, remodeling, and otherwise fussing over our homes.

-Of course, there are some distinct advantages to homeownership as well.
-Possibly for the first time, you'll get to enjoy the security of knowing that the landlord can't kick you out after his or her daughter graduates from college, the fun of choosing your own paint and tile colors, the right to get a cat or dog, and more.
+Of course, there are some distinct advantages to homeownership, as well.
+Possibly for the first time, you'll get to enjoy the security of knowing that the landlord can't kick you out after his or her daughter graduates from college.
+You can stay put for as long as you can pay the mortgage.
+And there's the fun of choosing your own paint and tile colors, the right to get a cat or dog, and more.

 - Are you ready for homeownership?
 Take Nolo's Homebuying Readiness Quiz.

-- If you're under 30, read Nolo's article Buying a House in Your Twenties: Can You Afford It?.
+- If you're under 30, read Buying a House in Your Twenties: Can You Afford It?.

 - If you decide that renting is just fine for you, that's okay.
 But be sure to understand and protect your rights as a tenant, as covered in the Renters' & Tenants' Rights portion of Nolo's website and in books like Renters' Rights: The Basics, by Janet Portman and Marcia Stewart (Nolo).